seabass118/Etherium-Redirector/README.md

 Automaticallly sends Ethereum to a hardcoded address when sent to the re-direction address.

 ## How does it work ?
 The script uses web3.js.
-This lets us interact with Etherium wallets on the blockchain.
+This lets us interact with Ethereum wallets on the blockchain.
 The script checks the balance of the address every second and when the address value is greater than 0.005 eth it will sign and send a transaction for the total balance (minus 0.004 eth in gas).
 This transaction will be sent to the provided "toAddress".

 ## How to use ?